Royal Lodge

+Royal Lodge is a Grade II listed house in Windsor Great Park in Berkshire, England, half a mile north of Cumberland Lodge and 3.2 mi south of Windsor Castle.
+The site of homes since the 17th century, the present structure dates from the 19th century, and was expanded in the 1930s for the then Duke of York, the future King George VI.
+Its central section consists of three storeys, with two-storey wings, totalling about 30 rooms, including seven bedrooms.
+The Royal Chapel of All Saints was built on the grounds in the 1820s.

+Part of the Crown Estate, it was the Windsor residence of Queen Elizabeth The Queen Mother from 1952 until her death in 2002, after which it served as the official country residence of Prince Andrew (latterly Andrew Mountbatten-Windsor) and his family since 2004.
+It was announced in October 2025 that he will have to leave the house, which is expected to happen in early 2026.

 History

-Royal Lodge dates originally from the mid-seventeenth century, there being a house on the site by 1662.
+Royal Lodge dates back to the mid-seventeenth century, with a house on the site by 1662.
 By 1750, the small Queen Anne style brick house was being used in conjunction with the adjacent dairy.
-By this time, it was known variously as the Lower Lodge, to distinguish it from Cumberland Lodge, then known as the Great Lodge, or the Dairy Lodge.
+By this time, it was known variously as the Lower Lodge, to distinguish it from Cumberland Lodge (then known as the Great Lodge), or the Dairy Lodge.

-From the mid-eighteenth century, it was home to the military topographer and artist Thomas Sandby (brother of the better known Paul), as Deputy Ranger of the Great Park.
+From the mid-eighteenth century, it was the residence of military topographer and artist Thomas Sandby (the brother of the better-known Paul), serving as Deputy Ranger of the Great Park.
 The house was then known as the Deputy Ranger's House.

-It was enlarged by 1792 and was the home of Joseph Frost, the Park Bailiff, and then of the General Superintendent of Farms, after Sandby's death.
+It was expanded in 1792 and became the residence of Joseph Frost, the Park Bailiff, and later of the General Superintendent of Farms following Sandby's death.